mnot/I-D/web-proxy-desc/draft.md

 This member is optional.

-For example, if the value of validNetworks is
+For example, if the value of clientNetworks is

    [ "192.168.1.0/32", "192.168.2.0/24" ]